Parsva balasana (PARS-va bah-LAHS-anna) is a simple twist that can calm the whole body.

 May there be wholeness for all,

 Om Peace Peace Peace

-- Place a blanket underneath to offer more support to either your knees or shoulders
+- Place a blanket underneath your knees for extra cushion.

 - Begin in a neutral tabletop position with your hands and knees on your mat.

 - Inhale to reach your right arm out and up to prepare, then exhale to reach your right arm under your left arm.

 - Lower your rights shoulder and ear to the ground.